confluentinc/ksql/design-proposals/klip-11-DQL.md

 CREATE MATERIALIZED VIEW <name> AS <query>   --the query must return a STREAM

--- the last two statements could be unified, because the <query> must return a STREAM anyway --   => there is no need to distinguish if a persistent or temporary STREAM is upserted into the result TABLE
+-- the last two statements could be unified, because the <query> must return a STREAM anyway --   => there is no need to distinguish if a persistent or temporary STREAM is upserted into the result "TABLE"